Belarus Country Summary

 Economy

-The investment climate in Belarus has significantly deteriorated due to ongoing human rights violations and international sanctions, particularly from the U.S. and EU, which have led to the expulsion from international organizations and severed trade ties with many countries.
-Despite recent amendments to investment laws aimed at attracting foreign direct investment, the regime's restrictive measures against investors from 'unfriendly' states, including property seizure and capital withdrawal limitations, have made Belarus a less appealing destination for foreign investment.
+The investment climate in Belarus has significantly deteriorated due to ongoing human rights violations and international sanctions, particularly from the U.S. and EU.
+Recent amendments to the investment law aim to attract foreign direct investment (FDI) through special contracts and support measures, but the environment remains hostile for investors from 'unfriendly' states, with restrictions on property rights and capital withdrawal.
+The regime's focus on aligning with Russia and the lack of judicial independence further complicate the investment landscape, making Belarus a less attractive destination for foreign capital.